KIT-Workflows/TMD-Alloy/README.md

 # TMD-Alloy
 Transition Metal Dicalcogenite, Alloys, Density functional theory, GQCA

-This notebook is used to compute the thermodynamic properties and statistical attributes from the ab initio calculations executed from the Alloys Workflow.
+This notebook is used to compute the thermodynamic properties and statistical attributes from the ab initio calculations executed from the TMD-Alloy Workflow.
 Below, we describe the functions covered by the actual version.

 ```python
 def root_lagrange_multiplier(x, T):